-Social service providers, such as those working in poverty alleviation and homelessness alleviation programs, child and elder protective services, social security, welfare and workfare programs, public health programs, adoption and foster care systems, hospitals, etc., being trans\ aware and trans\ affirming is extremely important.
-Social services often overlook trans\ specific needs and unknowingly create unsafe and unwelcoming environments for trans\ youth and trans\ adults.
-Some simple ways to increase gender diverse inclusion at a social services facility are to train employees and volunteers on terminology, pronouns, and etiquette, create gender inclusive forms, and put up statements, signs, and symbols of trans\ inclusion.
+Social service providers, such as those working in poverty alleviation and homelessness alleviation programs, child and elder protective services, social security, welfare and workfare programs, public health programs, adoption and foster care systems, hospitals, etc., being trans aware and trans affirming is extremely important.
+Social services often overlook trans specific needs and unknowingly create unsafe and unwelcoming environments for trans youth and trans adults.
+Some simple ways to increase gender diverse inclusion at a social services facility are to train employees and volunteers on terminology, pronouns, and etiquette, create gender inclusive forms, put up statements, signs, and symbols of trans inclusion, and develop procedures for gender inclusive restrooms, showers, housing arrangements, and other traditionally gendered spaces.